TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/010 First feature.md

 We will approach this as Domain Driven Design, i.e. start with the logic of how adding a Todo should work, and not care about where the data comes from (the Web API) or how the data is stored (the file).

 ## Logic
 So, we will start with the application layer, where the domain logic resides.
 As previously mentioned, the network and data storage are just details.
 They come later.
-But the domain logic can be unit tested and verified.
+The domain logic, however, can be unit tested and verified, before we start on the other layers (We will not do unit testing in this tutorial, though).

 What is involved in creating a new user?
 Well, we don't have that much data about a user, and few rules, it is going to be fairly simple.